On this page:

 The Cardinal Print program is a university-wide strategic initiative that makes printing more secure and sustainable and improves how departments manage their work processes.
 After numerous successful rollouts within different departments across campus, it is now the required print solution at Stanford.
 If you have specialized printing needs, the Cardinal Print team will work with you to ensure that your goals are met.

-The Cardinal Print change management team provides consultations/assessments to understand your unique needs, personalized technical training, instructional videos, and written instructions.
+The Cardinal Print change management team provides consultations/assessments to understand your unique needs, personalized onboarding and training, instructional videos, and written instructions.

 Get help